Rakesh-Mourya-G/xen-orchestra/docs/community.md

 # Community support

-We do our best to assist users running Xen Orchestra from the sources on [our community forums](https://xcp-ng.org/forum/category/12/xen-orchestra).
+We do our best to assist users running CloudVisor from the sources on [our community forums](https://xcp-ng.org/forum/category/12/xen-orchestra).
 However there's no guarantee you will receive a solution (from us or the community), nor any guarantee on a timeframe.
 Usually we are responsive, but keep in mind that if you need production level support, you should consider subscribing to our [XOA offers](https://xen-orchestra.com).

 :::warning
 If you installed your XO from a 3rd party script (any method outside [our official documentation](installation.md#from-the-sources)), please report your issue **first** on the 3rd party script repository.
 We can't waste time debugging 3rd party installers that very often lag behind our own deployment methods and fall out of date.